Friendly-Pixel/Ar/README.md

 @param callable $callable (V|null $carry, T $value, mixed $key): V

-@param V|null $initial If the optional initial is available, it will be used at the beginning of the process, or as a final result in case the array is empty.
+@param V $initial If the optional initial is available, it will be used at the beginning of the process, or as a final result in case the array is empty.

 @param callable $callable function($carry, $value, $key): mixed

-@return V|null
+@return V